ArupSankarRoy/INTELLIGENT-RADIOLOGIST-ASSISTANT/README.md

 ## Model Description
-MRNet utilizes two main models:
+This project utilizes mainly two models:

 - **MRNet**: A model for analyzing single MRI planes based on AlexNet architecture.
 - **TripleMRNet**: An extended model that handles MRI scans from three different planes, using either AlexNet or ResNet18 as the backbone.